gbmhunter/blog/content/pages/pcb-design/component-packages/soj-soijc-component-package/_index.md

-{{< figure src="/images/electronics-packages/ic-package-soj-28.jpg" caption="Photo of a SOJ-28 package, a variant of the SOIC package with J-type leads." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-packages/ic-package-soj-28.jpg" caption="Photo of a SOJ-28 package, a variant of the SOIC package with J-type leads."  width="500px" >}}